Duct Leakage Test in Parker Ford, PA

 How a Duct Leakage Test Is Conducted

-duct leakage test is hassle-free, clean, and won’t interfere with residents’ daily routines.
-Most tests in Parker Ford, PA are done within 30 to 60 minutes, with improvements that strengthen comfort and efficiency for years to come.
+duct leakage test is swift, clean, and carried out with no disturbance to residents.
+Most tests in Parker Ford, PA are completed within 30 to 60 minutes, and the improvements can benefit your home’s comfort and efficiency for years.

 How to Measure Duct Leakage

-Duct leakage is expressed in cubic feet per minute (CFM) per 100 square feet of the home’s conditioned area.
-Your technician uses a nanometer to detect pressure variations, helping quantify the amount of duct leakage.
-Understanding this number gives you insight into problem areas, helps you plan improvements, and ensures your home meets local energy code requirements in Parker Ford, PA.
+Duct leakage is calculated in cubic feet per minute (CFM) for every 100 square feet of conditioned space.
+Your technician uses a nanometer to pick up minor pressure shifts that indicate the level of air leakage within the ducts.
+Understanding this number helps you detect inefficiencies, assess needed upgrades, and ensure your home complies with local energy code requirements in Parker Ford, PA.

 Cost of Excessive Duct Leakage